Wednesday, September 24, 2025

 “They shall be My people, and I will be their God; then I will give them one heart and one way, that they may fear Me forever, for the good of them and their children after them.”
 Jeremiah 32:38-39

-God will not be ashamed to called their God.
-Having one heart contrasts with being scattered.
+God will not be ashamed to be called their God.
+Having one heart and having one way, contrasts with being scattered.

 Jesus has always wanted us to be one with Him and God.
-In John 15:4-7, speaks of abiding in Him.
-Israel’s problem in Jeremiah’s day, and the problem with so many believers today stems from not remaining in Christ.
-What led to Israel’s downfall?
-They did not remain in God.
+In John 15:4-7, Jesus urges us to abide in Him.
+Israel’s downfall in Jeremiah’s day, and the downfall of so many believers today stems from abandoning God.

 “And I will make an everlasting covenant with them, that I will not turn away from doing them good; but I will put My fear in their hearts so that they will not depart from Me.”
 Jeremiah 32:40

-The covenant established by Jesus’ sacrifice is everlasting because it is based on God’s grace and forgiveness, rather than human merit.
-Conversion and perseverance are God’s works in us.
+The covenant established by Jesus’ sacrifice is everlasting because it is based on God’s grace and forgiveness.
+It is about God’s work in us and not our work for God.

 “Yes, I will rejoice over them to do them good, and I will assuredly plant them in this land, with all My heart and with all My soul.
 For thus says the Lord: just as I have brought all this great calamity on this people, so I will bring on them all the good that I have promised them.”
 Jeremiah 32:41-42